bhf/aeron-cache/README.md

 *__Written and designed without LLMs or AI Agents.__*

-A clustered cache built using Aeron, Agrona and SBE.
+A key value store built using Aeron, Agrona and SBE.
+RAFT clustered by default.
 UI with NextJS, Shadcn and Tailwind.
 Includes HTTP, WS and SSE interfaces with support for multi-cache joins over WS and SSE.
 Prometheus+cAdvisor and tracing with Jaeger+OTEL.
 Containerized and deployable with ```docker compose``` or on Kubernetes via ```helm``` or ```kubectl```.

-MCP server via AutoMCP for use with LLMs and AI Agents.
+Includes an MCP server to power your Agentic AI and LLM workflows.

 https://github.com/user-attachments/assets/6f9a52bb-2251-42a0-8163-b8d8501e5c80